Visyond/website-hugo/site/content/features/selective-sharing.md

 ---
 title: Selective Sharing
-topTitle: Share Only What They Need To See
+topTitle: Share Only What Collaborators Or Clients Need To See
 topSubTitle: >-
   Visyond allows you to communicate more efficiently while avoiding data leaks.
-  It removes the need for emailing spreadsheets, back-and-forth copy-paste between PowerPoint and Excel or any other visualization tool.
-Instead, you can share only specific areas of the spreadsheet, whole presentations or just individual slides.
-You always know who has access to what so you can avoid unauthorized access and unwanted spreadsheet updates.
+  It removes the need for emailing spreadsheets, back-and-forth copy-paste between PowerPoint and Excel or any other visualization tools.
 signUpURL: /accounts/signup/
 requestURL: /request
 bgImage: /img/banner.jpg